At Codility, we create coding assessments for hiring software developers.

 Coding is not only a way of communicating your requirements to the machine, but also a way of communicating your intent to fellow team members.

-For each programming exercise the candidates solve, both on the automated Codility assessments, online CodeLive interviews, and in face-to-face interviews, we look at the code they write and assess whether it speaks to us clearly.
+For each programming exercise the candidates solve, both on the automated Codility coding assessments, online CodeLive video interview, and in face-to-face interviews, we look at the code they write and assess whether it speaks to us clearly.
 If you look at the code and you immediately know what’s going on, that’s a plus, if you don’t that’s a red flag.